 Fortunately, the majority of prominent marketing automation tools can take care of the full lead scoring process for you.
 Simply specify your scoring criteria, and the automated tool will score leads as they arrive, updating their ratings as they change.
 You'll be able to reap the benefits of lead scoring without putting in a lot of time and effort.

-Schedule a consultation or contact us to find out more ways Smith.ai can help you and your business.
+Schedule a consultation to learn more about how Smith.ai can help you and your business.